shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/multi-ad-request-for-ios.md

 - **`load`**

   Loads all contained `AdUnits` by sending a `multi-tag UTv3` request to Xandr's Impression Bus.
-For each `ANMultiAdRequest` instance, only one load may be active a a time.
+For each `ANMultiAdRequest` instance, only one load may be active a time.
 Loads are complete when one of the `MultiAdRequestDelegate` methods is fired.
 Returns `YES` on success and `NO` on failure.

   **load**